 What I found particularly interesting was the fact that these people are still making an impact through their jobs on society.
 Saving the environment is still a priority for them, and there is plenty of room for creativity on the job.
 My dad as an engineer is worried that I won't have the solid work opportunities as a writer or philosophy professor that I would have with a job in math or science.
 This experience was meant to show what I would expect with a "more stable work opportunity".
 Though I still can't say definitely which career path I will choose I am happy to know for certain that if writing in general isn't the career path I choose I will still have a creative outlet and be able to utilize my abilities and talents to do something that still matters.

 Thank you, everyone at "La Floresta" for showing me that!

 The Brea City Council recently extended the opening of the golf course to January 2015 to provide time to make additional improvements to the property.
-The full upgrades, which include the Southern part of the course, improved driving range and new parking lot will likely be completed by fall 2014.
+The full upgrades, which include the Southern part of the course, improved driving range and new parking lot will likely be completed by 2015.
 An expanded project scope and environmental responsibility by the developer are requiring additional time.